realworldocaml/book/other-notes/02-guided-tour.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here, `Some` and `None` are explicit tags that are used to construct
 an optional value.

-Note that this takes the place of null values in
-many languages.  [... explain about nullable values ...]
+Options are important because they are the standard way in OCaml to
+encode a value that might not be there.
+By default, values in OCaml
+are non-nullable, so if you have a function that takes an argument of
+type `string`, it's guaranteed to actually get a well-defined value of
+type `string` when it is invoked.
+This is different from most other
+languages, including Java and C#, where objects are by default
+nullable, and as a result, the type system does little to defend you
+from null pointer exceptions at runtime.

+Given that in OCaml ordinary values are not nullable, you need some
+other way of representing values that might not be there, and the
+`option` type is the most common solution.

-To get a value out of an option, we again use
+To get a value out of an option, we use pattern matching, as we did
-pattern matching.
-Consider the following simple function for printing
+with tuples.
+Consider the following simple function for printing a
-a log entry given an optional time and a message.
+log entry given an optional time and a message.
 If no time is
 provided (_i.e._, if the time is `None`), the current time is computed
 and used in its place.